openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 - The ``event_name`` should be a constant that is used to identify the event in the code.
 - The ``event_description`` should describe what the event is about and why it is triggered.
 - The ``event_data`` should be the payload class that is used to define the data that is included in the event.
+- The ``data`` dictionary should contain the payload class that is used to define the data that is included in the event.
+This will help consumers understand the event and react to it.
+Try using a descriptive name for the data field, but keep consistency with the payload class name.
+Avoid using suffixes like ``_data`` or ``_payload`` in the data field name.
 - The event should be an instance of the ``OpenEdxPublicSignal`` class to ensure that the event is consistent with the Open edX event framework.
 - Receivers should be able to access the event payload in their receivers to react to the event.